heptarch/heptarch.github.io/projects.md

 latest book.
 Weather balloons that deliver internet to remote locations are cool, but don't feel inevitable and important in the way the laser does; they don't need to exist.
+This is, I suspect, the Big Tech analogue of the IAS.